You’ve gotten your potential customer’s attention, gave them the tools to consider your brand, and now: It’s decision time.

 With this tool, you can answer commonly asked questions (questions they might be wondering themselves at this point in their customer journey), remind them of the benefits and unique features of your product, and relate to them in a way that strengthens the relationship you’ve already continued to form.

 Your email subscribers have chosen to receive your emails, and there are no algorithms getting in the way of your content reaching your email subscribers.

+If you are still relying on only social media, like Facebook, your organic reach could be less than 2%.
 For these reasons, email has a higher conversion rate than social media.

 Here are a couple of ways you can use email in the Decision Stage:

 - Create an automatic email series targeted to your ideal customer that helps them answer the question, “Why should I choose this winery over every other?”

 - Send out a monthly email newsletter to keep in touch with those who linger in the Decision Stage.

 - Segment your list to create more targeted campaigns, so you can use language that resonates with customers and potential customers who are at different points in their customer journeys.